Good Monday morning,

 I have the recipe for success and it’s really simple.

-Cooking is both an art and science, and those that become the very best at it are recognized by Michelin stars.
+Cooking is both an art and a science, and those who become the very best at it are recognized by Michelin stars.
 The name Michelin makes me think tires and not food… but I admit, I’m more of a car guy.

-Over the past few years I have had the opportunity to eat at some excellent restaurants, and my appreciation and respect for the Master Chef’s craft continues to grow.
+Over the past few years I have had the opportunity to eat at some excellent restaurants, and my appreciation and respect for the master chef’s craft continues to grow.
 This summer, I was in Sweden and was fortunate enough to be able to eat at Fäviken.
-This restaurant is featured on the Netflix series Chef’s Table, is considered one of the top 50 restaurants in the world in addition to being one of the world’s most isolated restaurants, and has the honour of being a Michelin 2-star restaurant.
+This restaurant is featured on the Netflix series Chef’s Table, is considered one of the top 50 restaurants in the world in addition to being one of the world’s most isolated restaurants, and has the honor of being a Michelin 2-star restaurant.

 Take mushrooms, for example.
 What breed are they?
 In what substrate and what climate were the mushrooms grown?
 When were they harvested?
 How fresh are they?
 How were they stored?
 Fermented?
 Cooked or uncooked?

 This is the way Magnus approaches all of the ingredients for his dishes.
 This is the way a master chef approaches each element within the dishes being created.

 What about you?
 Do you have a “master’s mind” when it comes to the work that you do?
 To what extent do you dig deep into the elements of your profession, industry, sector, service, and products?
 To be frank, how much do you really really care about what you do?

 I mentioned at the outset, I have the recipe for career success:

 - 1 cup of deep interest